theacodes/blog.thea.codes/srcs/building-a-stateless-api-proxy.md

 Notice that while the request path is the same (`/gists`) and the response is the same, the domains are different (`github-proxy.thea.codes` vs `api.github.com`) and the value in the `Authorization` header is different.

 This is the proxy at work.
 The proxy's job is to talk to GitHub on your behalf and functionally *behave* just like the GitHub API - **but** - and this is an important but - it does **not** take your normal GitHub API token in the `Authorization` header.
-It takes its *own* token and uses that to figure out who you are what you can do with the API.
+It takes its *own* token and uses that to figure out who you are and what you can do with the API.
 The proxy makes these decisions *before* talking to the GitHub API.

 The `Authorization` header is where the ✨magic✨ happens.